gregmsanderson/fly-hello-laravel-db-replay/README.md

 **Note:** To avoid replicating the steps needed to package a Laravel application to run on Fly's global application platform, please see [fly-hello-laravel](https://github.com/gregmsanderson/fly-hello-laravel).

 This guide assumes you have _already_ added the files needed to package it ready to run on Fly.
-It documents the changes needed to use a multi-region database and then goes onto demonstrate using them within a sample application.
+It only documents the changes needed to use a _multi-region_ database, and goes onto demonstrate using them within a sample application.

 ***